 There can be many service providers within a retirement plan.
 The four essential roles are the advisor, the recordkeeper, the outside administrator, and the custodian.
 The fiduciary must monitor the services provided by each, as well as any other providers to whom fees are being paid.
 This includes having independent assessments completed regularly on provider fees, understanding the services provided by the vendor, and how they are adding value to the plan and participants.
 The obligation is not to ensure the fees are the lowest, but that the fees are reasonable given the services being provided.

 Brighton Jones serves as a fiduciary to our clients at the highest level available under the law.
-As an ERISA 3(38) investment manager to our clients, we must always act with complete integrity and transparency.
+As an ERISA 3(38) investment manager, we are legally required to act with complete integrity and transparency.
 We also have a team of experts with extensive experience and training in ERISA fiduciary rules, regulations, and DOL best practices.
 This combination helps ensure our clients and their employees receive the highest level of plan advice and support available in the market today.

 Are you looking for advice specific to your situation?
 Reach out to our team of retirement plan advisors.